bathom14/GravebloomReference/content/003 Classes/Blood Hunter/Blood Hunter.md

 ### Level 11: Vital Control

 Also at 11th level, you gain a greater measure of control over your blood magic.
 Whenever you make a Vital Sacrifice, you can roll your Hemocraft Die twice and choose which result to use.
+You also may recover one of your expended Maneuver Dice.

-Also, once between each long rest, you can empower one Blood Rite you know without making a Vital Sacrifice.
+Additionally, once between each long rest, you can empower one Blood Rite you know without making a Vital Sacrifice.

 ### Level 14: Brand of Tethering